 1. Make multiple images the same size

-In the definitive guide to the use of images in PowerPoint, I explained how to use proportional cropping in PowerPoint which, in my opinion, is a very useful technique in many situations and fits well in this case.
+In the article Free images for PowerPoint presentations: the definitive guide, I explained how to use proportional Crop images in PowerPoint which, in my opinion, is a very useful technique in many situations and fits well in this case.

 Let’s see an example.

 I pasted 3 images of different sizes and proportions.

 To make them all the same size, traditionally, you just have to choose the reference image and then re-proportion the cutouts of the other 2 on the dimensions of the first.

 To do this, the only solution would seem to be overlaying the images to be cut out on the first image and manually proportion the cropping frame.

 I remind you that the frame is recognized by the black handles around the image.
 Do not confuse it with the image handles, the white dots, which are used to resize the image itself (not the frame).